 Davis Projects for Peace Fellowships

 Have an initiative in mind to promote peace in the world?
-If you are an MIT undergraduate who wants to formulate and test new models for advancing peace, explore a Davis Projects for Peace fellowship.
+Explore a Davis Projects for Peace fellowship.

 Application deadline for summer 2018 projects